karszawa/karszawa-store/README.md

 - [x] Document
 - [x] Test

-## 難しかったこと
+## Difficulties

-- GraphQL のモックテストどうやる？
+- About GraphQL
+  - add types to queries
+  - local state management
-- GraphQL のクエリの型付
+  - mocking
-- now.shでホストすればNextのserverいらないということになかなか気づけなかった
+- About server
+  - Once, I implemented express server only for handling url parameters
+  - But, `now` helps me develop and deploy